 “The ointment on inflamed skin is a quick ticket to a drug reaction, not to mention a trip to the doctor.
 The manufacturer will argue, no doubt, that such would be a misuse of the product.
 Based on my long experience in the practice of medicine, they overestimate how often people actually read the label at all.
 It’s late at night, you’ve got an itchy rash, so you grab a tube of cream from the medicine cabinet and rub it on it,” Dr. Crutchfield writes.

 If an area that should be healing is getting worse despite diligent application of Neosporin, you know there is a problem.
-And since we now know that antibiotic treatments should be used as a last resort, it’s best to consider safer, healthier options.
+And since we now know that antibiotic treatments should be used as a last resort, it’s best to reconsider using it at all.

 Submit your story or essay to Buzzworthy Blogs.